increase font size

 STEP 1: COMMUNITY DIALOGUE TOPIC SELECTION

-Based on the brainstorming discussion and the survey results, it was decided to focus the first Community Dialogue on the topic of Education & Employment which was later narrowed down to Adult Learning
+Based on the brainstorming and survey efforts, it was decided to focus the first Community Dialogue on the topic of Education & Employment which was later narrowed down to Adult Learning

 STEP 2: KICKOFF EVENT & RECRUITMENT OF DIALOGUE PARTICIPANTS